-The U.S. Department of Veterans Affairs (VA) has announced that several of its financial compensation benefits would increase in 2021.
-This means veterans who suffer from mesothelioma related to their military service will receive more money starting this year.
+The U.S. Department of Veterans Affairs (VA) has announced that several of its financial compensation benefits would increase starting on December 1, 2021.
+This means veterans and families who suffer from mesothelioma related to military service will receive more money starting this year.
 See how VA compensation for mesothelioma increased.

 VA Disability Compensation & Pension Payouts To Increase

-U.S. veterans who were diagnosed with mesothelioma are often entitled to financial VA benefits.
-On December 1st, 2020, the VA announced that several of its financial benefits would increase in 2021.
+U.S. veterans with mesothelioma are often entitled to financial VA benefits.
+On December 1st, 2021, the VA announced that several of its financial benefits would increase in 2022.

 Here are the compensation benefits that increased:

 - VA pension: The VA increased the Maximum Annual Pension Rate (MAPR) amounts.
-The base MAPR for those who qualify is now $13,931, up from $13,752 in 2020.
+The base MAPR for those who qualify is now $14,753, up from $13,931.
 Veterans whose income did not increase can expect more money from their pension.

-This VA compensation increase can help veterans with mesothelioma and their families in a variety of different ways.
-In most cases, these financial benefits are tax-free and there aren’t any limits on how veterans can spend the money.
-They also do not affect a veteran’s ability to access other types of mesothelioma compensation
+These VA compensation increases can help veterans with mesothelioma and their families in a variety of different ways.
+In most cases, these financial benefits are tax-free and there aren't any limits on how veterans can spend the money.
+They also do not affect a veteran's ability to puruse other types of mesothelioma compensation.

 If you served in the military and were later diagnosed with mesothelioma, our team — including U.S. veteran and attorney Eric Hall — can help you pursue VA benefits and other forms of compensation today.